Nor-darkstar/PhotoGimpainter/README.md

 # PhotoGimpainter
- A Patch for GIMP 3+ for Digital Artists
+ A Patch for GIMP 3+ for Digital Artists and Adobe Photoshop users, including features like:

+* Tool organization to mimic the position of Adobe Photoshop;
+* New Splash Screen;
+* New default settings to maximize space on the canvas;
+* Shortcuts similar to the ones in Photoshop for Windows,

 ## 📷 Screenshots